kenf1/GoDev/README.md

 <br>

-Learn Go by working on projects of gradually increasing difficulty/complexity.
+Learn Golang by working on projects of gradually increasing difficulty/complexity.

 ***Note***: Entire repo can be built and run as a dev Docker container.